 Consumer Reports Not Include Medical Debt Information

-Current law prohibits a consumer reporting agency from making any consumer report containing any of certain items of information.
-However, this prohibition does not apply to:
+Current law prohibits a consumer reporting agency from reporting certain types of information.
+However, the prohibition does not apply to:

 - A credit transaction involving, or that may reasonably be expected to involve, a principal amount of $150,000 or more; or